-Expanding Production Capacity for Power Devices with a 300-millimeter Wafer Fabrication Facility
+Expanding Production Capacity for Power Devices with a 300-millimeter Wafer Fabrication Facility is scheduled to start in the first half of FY2023.

 Toshiba Electronic Devices & Storage Corporation (TDSC) decided to add a 300-millimeter- diameter wafer fabrication facility inside Kaga Toshiba Electronics Corporation in order to expand production capacity for power devices.